ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Experiments

 Table~\ref{tab:main-results} summarizes the results.
 Using only the binary pass matrix, ACES achieves the best Pass@$k$ among all execution-based methods on all three benchmarks.
 When further combined with complementary static-analysis methods, it yields the best overall results across all benchmarks.

-\textbf{Execution-only methods.} Within the execution-only group, ACES-O achieves the best Pass@$k$ on all three benchmarks.
-On HumanEval, ACES-O reaches 84.15\% Pass@1, surpassing even $\mathcal{DS}^3$~(81.71\%) which leverages additional static-analysis signals beyond the pass matrix.
-On HumanEval$^+$, whose stricter evaluation criteria increase the fraction of misleading tests among the same generated test suite, ACES-O reaches 74.39\% Pass@1, again outperforming $\mathcal{DS}^3$~(72.56\%) despite using only the pass matrix.
-The improvement over Majority Voting widens compared to HumanEval~(+4.88\% vs.\ +3.66\% Pass@1), consistent with our theory: when misleading tests are more prevalent, principled test weighting provides greater benefit~(Section~\ref{sec:analysis}).
-On MBPP, ACES-O leads all execution-only methods~(72.37\% Pass@1) but falls behind $\mathcal{DS}^3$~(75.88\%), whose orthogonal static-analysis signals provide complementary value.
+\textbf{Execution-only methods.} Among execution-only methods, ACES-O achieves the best Pass@$k$ on all three benchmarks.
+On HumanEval, ACES-O reaches 84.15\% Pass@1 versus 81.71\% for $\mathcal{DS}^3$, which leverages additional static-analysis signals beyond the pass matrix.
+On HumanEval$^+$, whose stricter criteria increase the fraction of misleading tests among the same generated test suite, ACES-O reaches 74.39\% Pass@1, again outperforming $\mathcal{DS}^3$~(72.56\%) despite using only the pass matrix.
+The gain over Majority Voting widens relative to HumanEval~(+4.88\% vs.\ +3.66\% Pass@1), consistent with our theory: when misleading tests are more prevalent, principled test weighting provides greater benefit~(Section~\ref{sec:analysis}).
+On MBPP, ACES-O leads all execution-only methods~(72.37\% Pass@1) but trails $\mathcal{DS}^3$~(75.88\%), whose orthogonal static-analysis signals are complementary.
 Overall, ACES surpasses all baselines on HumanEval and HumanEval$^+$ using only the pass matrix; on MBPP, only $\mathcal{DS}^3$~(static analysis) ranks higher.